Elisabeth Hoodless

-Dame Elisabeth Anne Marian Hoodless, DBE (née Frost; born 11 February 1941) was the Executive Director (1975–2011) of Community Service Volunteers (CSV, which was re-named Volunteering Matters in 2015.
+Dame Elisabeth Anne Marian Hoodless, DBE (née Frost; born 11 February 1941) is a former Executive Director (1975–2011) of Community Service Volunteers (CSV, which was re-named Volunteering Matters in 2015.

 She is also a former Labour councillor in North London, and a long-term Labour party member.
 She was a volunteer Youth court magistrate.

 Hoodless is married and has two sons and two granddaughters.
 She lives in North London.

 She is the author of Getting Money from Central Government.

 History

 Hoodless attended Redland High School for Girls in Bristol and then studied at King's College, Durham (Durham University).

 In 1962, Hoodless lived in Israel and taught Hebrew as a volunteer to French-speaking immigrants to prepare them for University.
 She returned to study social work at the London School of Economics and qualified as a medical social worker.

 She was appointed Assistant Director of CSV in 1963, becoming the only paid staff member, since the founding director Dr Alec Dickson (1914–1994), and his wife, Maura, were volunteers.